Governing the system behind the system

 AI-assisted incident reporting

-Store managers in the field can't always stop to fill out a form.
-The AI reporting flow lets them describe the situation in plain language and pre-populates the incident form from that narrative.
-The AI presents its output as a draft (every field editable, ambiguities flagged for human confirmation, and a persistent note reminding operators to verify before submitting).
-The AI never submits on their behalf.
+Store managers who can't stop to fill out a form describe the situation in plain language, and the AI pre-populates the incident form as an editable draft: ambiguities flagged for confirmation, never submitted on their behalf.

 AI-assisted incident summary

-Operators managing high volumes of concurrent incidents can tap to surface a one-paragraph AI summary of any open report, enough to assess severity and act, without reading through a full questionnaire response.
-Always on demand, never auto-shown.
+Operators handling many concurrent incidents can tap to surface a one-paragraph summary of any open report, enough to assess severity and act without reading the full response.
+On demand, never auto-shown.

 AI assists documentation.
 Humans remain accountable.
 Every interaction pattern in the AI features (disambiguation prompts, editable drafts, explicit accuracy reminders) was designed to support this principle.
 The risk in a high-stakes workflow is not AI failing to extract data correctly.
 It's an operator trusting AI output they didn't verify.